An "eraser button"? Focused ideas could help bridle Big Tech

 Some experts who support stricter regulation of social media say the legislation could have unintended consequences.
 It doesn’t make clear enough which specific algorithmic behaviors would lead to loss of the liability protection, they suggest, making it hard to see how it would work in practice and leading to wide disagreement over what it might actually do.

-For instance, Paul Barrett, who teaches a seminar in law, economics and journalism at New York University, calls the bill “very sweeping” in ways its authors may not understand, and suggests it could shred the liability shield almost entirely.
+For instance, Paul Barrett, deputy director of New York University's Stern Center for Business and Human Rights, calls the bill “very sweeping” in ways its authors may not understand, and suggests it could shred the liability shield almost entirely.
 But Jared Schroeder, a First Amendment scholar at Southern Methodist University, said that while “there’s a noble purpose” behind the bill, constitutional free-speech guarantees would likely stymie any attempt to sue social-media platforms.

 A spokesperson for Meta, which owns the Facebook service, declined to comment Friday on legislative proposals.
 In a statement, the company said it has long advocated for updated regulations, but provided no specifics.

-Note: This story was originally published on Oct.
-31, 2021.
-It was updated on Nov.
-2, 2021 to make clear that Paul Barrett, who teaches a seminar in law, economics and journalism at New York University, holds the title of deputy director of NYU’s Stern Center for Business and Human Rights.